sheyman/docs-barbican/api-docs/concepts.rst

 Secrets
 ~~~~~~~~~~~~~~~~~~

-A secret can be any data that requires security conscious storage.
-This
-may be reflected as a key, credential, config file, etc.

 A secret is a singular item that is stored within |product name|.
-A secret is
+It is
-anything you want it to be; however, the formal use case is a key that you wish
+any data that requires security conscious storage such as a key,
+credential, configuration file, etc.  The typical use case for a secret
-to store away from prying eyes.
+is an encryption key that you wish to store away from prying eyes.

 Some examples of a secret may include:
   * Private Key